carolinaierardi/my-r-coding/README.md

 # my-r-coding
-Coding in R and MATLAB during course
+Coding in R, MATLAB and Python during course

 This is a growing repository on which I am still working on